ruilvo/FCUP_Thesis_LaTeX/README.md

 And now edit at will!

- **_TThe stock main.pdf will include how to do most stuff, so cope/read it before making other modifications!_**
+ **_The stock main.pdf will include how to do most stuff, so cope/read it before making other modifications!_**

  Also read the front/readme.md for further info!! (or just open that folder on github and scroll down).